 So- what’s killing the Japanese sex drive?

-When young people can’t afford to live on their own, sharing a small apartment with your parents can really put a damper on your dating life.
+When young people can’t afford to live on their own, sharing an apartment with your parents puts a damper on your dating life.
 In Tokyo, most teens don’t even have cars to make out in!
 Chew on that, America!

 2. Social Shame.

-Driven by financial fears, the Japanese are working harder than ever, with 22% of people putting in more than 50 hours a week, and 200 people per year dying of karōshi, or overwork: dying of strokes or heart attacks on the train to work, or on the job.
+The Japanese are working harder than ever, with 22% of people putting in more than 50 hours a week, and 200 people per year dying of karōshi, or overwork: dying of strokes or heart attacks on the train to work, or on the job.

 We’re having lots of sex, even if we’re not always having lots of relationships, with over 50% of New York single year after year.

 My advice on not turning Japanese, I really think so:

 Use technology to get and stay connected- but not to replace connections with people.
-What is life for, but for connecting and communicating and sharing with other human beings?
-We may be embroiled in a divisive election year, we may have social problems, but please- let’s not start marrying pillows.
+What is life for, but connecting and communicating and sharing with other human beings?
+We may be in a divisive election year, we may have social problems, but please- let’s not start marrying pillows.

 – See more at: http://www.lovetv.co/tokyo-death-sexy/2/#sthash.T4pKR6Z6.dpuf